 Maintaining this website, including keeping a blog, boosts your online presence, and is useful when starting a business.

 This entrepreneurial venture can go from baking homemade cookies to making your soda-pop brand.
 Have you ever heard of unboxing flavorful, fizzy soda?
-That’s the power of packaging and creating an experience for your customers at the same time.
+That’s the power of custom product packaging and creating an experience for your customers at the same time.
 It’s pretty impressive to have “business owner” on your résumé while still in college too.